-36. Landscape and visual amenity
+36 Landscape and visual amenity

-36.1.
-Introduction
+36.1 Introduction

-An assessment of potential visual impacts due to the long term development of the airport site was undertaken based on indicative concept designs with the proposed airport operating two runways at close to maximum capacity.
+An assessment of potential visual impacts due to the long term development was undertaken based on indicative concept designs with the inclusion of two operating runways at close to maximum capacity.
 This is anticipated to occur in approximately 2063.
 The indicative flight paths were used in the assessment to provide an idea of the extent of impacts that could arise from the future development of the airport site.

-It would be expected that there would be progressive development of the airport site as part of the long term development.
+It is expected that there would be progressive development of the airport site as part of the long term development.
 Such development may modify the environmental conditions at and around the airport site beyond what has been assessed for the proposed Stage 1 development.
 However, such development has not been considered as part of this strategic level assessment of the indicative long term development.

-36.2.
-Methodology
+36.2 Methodology

-Consistent with the approach adopted for the Stage 1 development, the methodology for the long term landscape and visual amenity assessment has been adapted from the approach set out in the NSW Roads and Maritime Services document Environmental Impact Assessment Practice Note - Guideline for Landscape Character and the Visual Impact Assessment and Guidelines for Landscape Visual Impact Assessment (RMS 2013).
+Consistent with the approach adopted for the Stage 1 development, the methodology for the landscape and visual amenity assessment of the long term development has been adapted from the approach set out in the NSW Roads and Maritime Services document Environmental Impact Assessment Practice Note - Guideline for Landscape Character and the Visual Impact Assessment and Guidelines for Landscape Visual Impact Assessment (RMS 2013).

 The assessment focuses on the effect on visual amenity, including specific viewpoints in the surrounding area, and considers both the sensitivity of the area and the magnitude (or visual effect) of the long term development in that area.
-Because of uncertainty about the long term visual environment, ratings for each viewpoint have not been assigned for sensitivity, magnitude and visual impact.
+Because of uncertainty about the characteristics of the visual environment over the long term, ratings for each viewpoint have not been assigned for sensitivity, magnitude and visual impact.
 A discussion of these aspects is provided instead.

-36.3.
-Visual context
+36.3 Visual context

-The existing visual context for the airport site is described in Chapter 22.
-The existing environment is expected to undergo significant change over the 40 years from the commencement of operations of the proposed airport.
-Changes would occur both on the airport site and in the surrounding area more broadly, with further development of the South West Priority Growth Area, development in line with the Western Sydney Infrastructure Plan and the establishment of the Western Sydney Employment Area, as well as the potential development of the South West Rail Line extension and the Outer Sydney Orbital.
+The existing visual context for the airport site is described in Chapter 22 (Volume 2a).
+The existing environment is expected to undergo significant change over the 40 years from the commencement of operations at the proposed airport.
+Changes would occur both on the airport site and more broadly in south-western Sydney.
+The character of the region will change with further development of the South West and Western Sydney Priority Growth Areas, development in line with the Western Sydney Infrastructure Plan and the establishment of the Western Sydney Employment Area, as well as the extension of the South West Rail Link and the Outer Sydney Orbital.
 The result would be a substantial transition of the area surrounding the airport site from a predominantly rural character to an urban character where the proposed airport would be integrated into its surroundings.
-It is also expected that future development of the surrounding area would be undertaken with the proposed airport in place and therefore would consider the visibility of the proposed airport in any necessary development decisions.
+It is also expected that future development of the surrounding area would be undertaken with the proposed airport in place and, therefore, would consider the visibility of the proposed airport in any necessary development decisions.